Muttsuri/CheatSheet/README.md

    - SSH
    - etc.

+### VPN(Virtual Private Network)
+Extends a VLAN across a public network, forming an encrypted connection across the internet to resources in a private network.

 ### VTP(VLAN Tunneling Protocol)
 Cisco proprietary protocol that allows the configuration of multiple switches to a single VLAN without having to configure each switch manually one at a time.
+#### Trunk port
+A Trunk port is a port that supports VLAN traffic between two switches.

 ### IKE(Internet Key exchange)
 A protocol used in the SA(Security Association) in IPsec